-In the project Application Form the project budget is broken down in several dimensions (by partners and by reporting periods).
+In the project Application Form the project budget is broken down in several dimensions (by partners, by work packages, by reporting periods).
 This ensures that all aspects of the project budget are considered.
 The individual partner budgets are at the same time a useful tool for the LP to keep the overview of to which extent PPs fulfil their obligations.